The goal of copywriting isn’t just to help a business close more sales. It’s also to transform a search into a finding.

 In a single word, the goal of copywriting is to TRANSFORM.

-A Writing-Friendly Question: What do you think, what’s the goal of copywriting?
+A Writing-Friendly Question: What is your opinion, what’s the goal of copywriting?

 From NO to YES, there is only one CLICK.
 Please share this text.